 Digital Media and Storytelling Program Highlights

 - A total of 36 credit hours—18 each in Foundations and Applications, expanding your knowledge and technical skills in non-fictional narrative

 - Learn using state-of-the-art equipment in our Convergence Studio and technology labs.

 - A flexible class schedule – Classes are held in the evening to accommodate working professionals

 - Real-world curriculum equips students from diverse backgrounds with a broader, more in-depth skill set so that they can become productive members of communications teams in a variety of organizations

 - A Capstone course that integrates learning from all coursework and culminates in a professional project that is widely distributed to the public

-Join us for one of our upcoming information sessions.
-Meet the faculty, tour the School of Communication, and get the answers you need.
-RSVP today.
+Join us for one of our upcoming information sessions or request more information today.
+Meet the faculty, visit the School of Communication and get the answers you need.

 For more information about the Master of Communication: Digital Media and Storytelling Program, please contact Richelle Rogers.